 Shimonita green onion mousse

-Make Shimonita onion puree.
+Make the Shimonita leek puree.

-Make tomato sauce for toppings.
+Make the tomato sauce for the topping:

 Place the tomato coulis in a bowl, add the seasonings and mix with a spoon.